ropensci-archive/opendata/README.md

     provides functions to extract citation data from Google Scholar.
     Convenience functions are also provided for comparing multiple scholars and predicting future h-index values.
+-   The [Sxslt](http://www.omegahat.org/Sxslt/) package is an R interface to Dan Veillard's libxslt translator.
+It allows R programmers to use XSLT directly from within R, and also allows XSL code to make use of R functions.

 **Marketing**